 Depending on the population and background of your volunteers, they may or may not be familiar with the current opioid epidemic.
 Therefore, it is important to provide education and training to your volunteers to make sure they are knowledgeable.
 This is also the opportunity for you to educate the volunteers on your organization's missions and goals.
-This will help volunteers stay engaged while
+This will help volunteers stay engaged while participating in an event, and allow them to contribute as an active member of your organization.
+Orientation and trainings can either be in person, which may require time and resources, or by disseminating orientation materials via electronic methods such as email.

-A template of an educational PowerPoint document is provided as a supplement to this toolkit (titled Volunteer Orientation PowerPoint).
-Feel free to modify the template to include your organization details, and use it to train your volunteers for your program.
+A template of an educational PowerPoint document is provided as a supplement to this toolkit (titled Orientation PowerPoint for Volunteers).
+Feel free to modify the template to include your non-profit organization's details, and use it to train your volunteers for your program.
 Please be advised that the facts and figures are updated as of 2017 and may become outdated as time proceeds.